nileshhshinde29/myNotes/notes/Vue /chits.md

 **27. Two way data binding.**
-    -keeps the UI and data model synchronized.
+- keeps the UI and data model synchronized.
-    -When the user interacts with the UI, the data model is updated automatically.
+- When the user interacts with the UI, the data model is updated automatically.
-    -changes to the data model are reflected instantly in the UI.
+- changes to the data model are reflected instantly in the UI.

 #################